determined-ai/determined/docs/integrations/observability/_index.rst

 Create a Namespace
 ==================

--  Run the following command to create namespace called ``det-monitoring``:
+-  Run the following command to create a namespace called ``det-monitoring``:

    .. code:: bash